 Resource Version

 Resources have two metadata elements relating to versioning: "Resource.meta.versionId" and "Resource.meta.lastUpdated".
-Because of data/time resolution issues, systems implementing concurrency solutions are strongly recommended to depend on the versionId; the lastUpdated is provided to inform human users about information currency.
+Because of date/time resolution issues, systems implementing concurrency solutions are strongly recommended to depend on the versionId; the lastUpdated is provided to inform human users about information currency.

 Services typically assume that the information in the service calls is the latest information.
 As a consequence, explicit version tracking is often not part of a service call.
-However if the resources in the service call then need to be used in a RESTful fashion, explicitly tracking the version and last modified date will make this subsequent usage much more efficient.
+However, if the resources in the service call need to be used in a RESTful fashion, then explicitly tracking the version and last modified date will make this subsequent usage much more efficient.

 Services that exchange resources SHOULD include version information when the resources are exchanged.